nicksettoon/4103_CLOCK-page-replacement/README.md

 OUTPUT:

 Page References: simple count of how many page references were made.
-Should be the length of the file.
+Should be the number of lines in the file.

 Page Faults on READ: number of page misses on read references.